 The E6000 adhesive is a “combat tool” in their arsenal.
 It was especially designed for people who spend a lot of time on their feet and tend to break their shoes often.
-This is why this strong glue is non-flammable, as well as both water and weather resistant, and it bonds quickly with a variety of organic materials.
-The tube has an easy applicator, and the small packages it comes it prevent you from accidentally wasting leftovers.
+This is why this strong glue is non-flammable, as well as both water and weather-resistant, and it bonds quickly with a variety of organic materials.
+The tube has an easy applicator, and the small packages it comes it prevents you from accidentally wasting leftovers.

 Gear Aid is a popular brand for very simple reasons: they offer good value and above-average quality.
 In addition, they are also relatively easy to find and safe to use.
 All these qualities show their very best face in Aquaseal, one of their top-selling products.

 Unlike other items on this list, Aquaseal was not created specifically for shoes, but this does not detract from its performance in the leather and canvas arena.
 It works well with light summer sandals and heavy winter shoes alike, thanks to its quick-drying, non-shrinking formula.
 In addition, it is also capable of bonding with GoreTex, a notoriously-difficult composite material used in running shoes and sportswear.
 It is also water-resistant and won’t run any risk of burning up once applied and dried.

 It is, however, a bit above the average price for the shoe glue niche, although the quality provided certainly makes it worth it.